debinqiu/rmaf/EXAMPLES.md

 We give some simple examples to demonstrate the usage of the main functions contained in this R package.
+Only `ma.filter` is present in those examples and `ss.filter` has the same usages.
 - We first decompose the trend for the first difference of annual global air temperature from 1880-1985.
 See `globtemp` for more details of the dataset.
 ```
 > data(globtemp)